 Another notable point is that it can be used on the car’s interior without fear of it staining or damaging the surfaces.
-This product is really gentle and car-friendly.
+This product is really gentle and car-friendly among other car waxes.

-Also, as a show of good faith from the manufacturers, they offer a 100% money back guarantee if you’re not getting desired results as described in the product details.
-This is one of the best wax for car you should consider buying.
+Also, as a show of good faith from the manufacturers, they offer a 100% money-back guarantee if you’re not getting desired results as described in the product details.
+This is one of the best wax for a car you should consider buying.

 This product is a testament to the saying “oldie but goldie”.
-It has maintained a constant position as a market leader since the 1980s, improving with time.
+It has maintained a constant position as a market leader since the 1980s, improving with time amongst other products.
 This best car wax is more of a “sealant”, as it is made entirely out of synthetic material.

-The most important features that have made this product a favourite through the years include its highly durable finish, gloss and the strength it imparts on the automobile’s exterior.
+The most important features that have made this product a favorite through the years include its highly durable finish, gloss, and the strength it imparts on the automobile’s exterior.
 After application, the wax can last for up to a year.
 The manufacturer of this product boasts that with 25 applications, the vehicle becomes chip resistant.

 With the high quality of the Liquid Glass, it is a boast we are inclined to believe.
 This product is so hardy it is used to polish boats and even fire trucks, which get a lot of punishment from long exposure to water and sun.
-Its resistance to scoring by salt is what makes it desirable to for boat renovation.
-This product also has other desirable features ; it does not oxidise on exposure to wind and sun , thus , it does not turn yellow with time.
+Its resistance to scoring by salt is what makes it desirable for boat renovation.
+This product also has other desirable features; it does not oxidize on exposure to wind and sun, thus, it does not turn yellow with time.

 It has to be applied on a wax-free, clean, warm surface (e.g. under the sun) and after application, a 4-hour “curing” time under the sun is recommended for the polish to bond effectively with the paint.

-Meguair is a big name in the wax production industry.
-The Meguiar range of products are popular for not just providing quality but also for being affordable.
+Meguiar is a big name in the wax production industry.
+The Meguiar range of products is popular for not just providing quality but also for being affordable.
 An added advantage is that it comes with its own applicator pad and a microfiber towel to get you started.

 Easy to apply, the Meguiar Ultimate Liquid Wax boasts up to six months of glossy shine on your vehicle.
 Its application does not need any special conditions, rain or shine.
 It is formulated with synthetic polymers that enable it to bond even without heat, producing a mirror-like sheen after application.

 One of the best car wax products out there, its shine and protective qualities can only be surpassed by a few products.
-It gives a glassy finish that does not cloud over with time and protects against dirt, sun, wind and other environmental conditions that could affect the surface of the car.
-Their money back guarantee on Amazon is a testament to their confidence in the durability and efficacy of their product.
+It gives a glossy finish that does not cloud over with time and protects against dirt, sun, wind and other environmental conditions that could affect the surface of the car.
+Their money-back guarantees on Amazon is a testament to their confidence in the durability and efficacy of their product.